-Profit & Loss Balance sheet s with operational performance of 1.
-Shows the financial position of an entity as at ntity for a year ws the profitability on a period of 2. the end of a period usually (a year) Shows the assets and liabilities of an entity one y 3.
-Shows the position of Assets and liabilities as at a particular date usually at the year ended. ws the income & expenditures a period of one year at a particular date usually at the year ended.
+Profit & Loss Balance sheet

+- 1. Deals with operational performance of an entity for a year - 2.
+Shows the profitability on a period of one year - 3.
+Shows the income & expenditures over a period of one year - 1.
+Shows the financial position of an entity as at the end of a period usually (a year) - 2.
+Shows the assets and liabilities of an entity - 3.
+Shows the position of Assets and liabilities as at a particular date usually at the year ended.